Mission 19 · Stage 2

 1

-pickNext() secretly chooses A or B and prints a hint.
+The game secretly picks A or B and prints a hint for you.

 lastChoice = random(0, 2);